 EveryPlate vs. HelloFresh: Making Changes and Canceling

 EveryPlate allows subscribers to cancel or make changes to their subscription in their account settings, under “plan settings,” and then by clicking “deactivate my plan.”
 A few pop-ups with required questions appear, so it’s important to read the questions and follow the cues appropriately before your plan is finally deactivated.
-Plan and meal selection changes can also be found under “plan settings,” and communication preferences can be found under “notifications.”
+Plan and meal selection changes can also be found under “Edit Meals,” and communication preferences can be found under “Notifications.”

-Subscribers also have up to five days until the delivery date to make changes to their meal selections, and you can also plan and choose your meals in advance for two weeks.
+Subscribers also have up to five days until the delivery date to make changes to their meal selections.

 EveryPlate’s account settings are very user-friendly and make it easy to make changes or cancel your account.